dineshkummarc/mvc.js/readme.md

 ## Controllers

-Controllers are used to pass information between the views and models.
+Controllers are used to pass information between the model and view layers of you applications.

+Controllers are defined in mvc.js by simply registering event listeners.

+	this.map.controller('example', function(item) {
+		// logic here
+	});

-** Mapping system objects **
+** Mapping framework objects **

+The context function that sets up applications is actually a controller and all controllers have access to the same API (i.e. map.model, map.view, dispatch, etc.).
+This means that controllers allow you to split up complex startup logic into manageable chunks and define new framework objects at run-time.

+For example, this controller will register a new view when called:

+	this.map.controller('add_item', function(item) {
+		this.map.view(item, {
+			check_stock: function() {}
+		});
+	});

 ** Defining dependencies **

+In addition to this standard API you can also define additional dependencies by passing in an array of string IDs as a third parameter.

+	this.map.controller('add_item', function(item) {
+		this.cart.add_item(item);
+	}, ['cart']);